makeabilitylab/makeabilitylabwebsite/README.md

 # Docker Installation
 1. If you don't have Docker yet, you can install it here: https://docs.docker.com/install/.
 Open up the application.
 Run `docker version` to make sure that it is running.
-2. Clone this repository using `git clone` and navigate to the project home directory.
+2. Clone this repository using `git clone` and navigate to the project home directory using the `cd` command.
 3. Build the docker images.
 You can do this by running `docker build .`.
 Alternatively, you can run `docker build . -t [tag]` to give your build a name.
-(If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built [tag]` to get your tag.)
+This step takes a while the first time (~2-3 min).
+If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built [tag]` to get your tag.
 4. Open the interactive bash terminal using `docker run -ti --entrypoint=bash [tag]`
 5. Create the local database.
 Run the following commands: `python3 manage.py makemigrations website` and `python3 manage.py migrate`.
 Type `exit` to leave the interactive terminal.
 6. Create the superuser.
 Run `docker run -ti -v database:/code/db -v $(pwd)/media:/code/media --entrypoint=python [tag] manage.py createsuperuser`.